 , clarifying it does not collect any data.

 We take the privacy and security of our consumers and their data very seriously.
 The compression that occurs within the Nokia Xpress Browser means that users can get faster web browsing and more value out of their data plans.
 Importantly, the proxy servers do not store the content of web pages visited by our users or any information they enter into them.
 When temporary decryption of HTTPS connections is required on our proxy servers, to transform and deliver users' content, it is done in a secure manner.

 Nokia has implemented appropriate organizational and technical measures to prevent access to private information.
 Claims that we would access complete unencrypted information are inaccurate.

 We aim to be completely transparent on privacy practices.
 As part of our policy of continuous improvement we will review the information provided in the mobile client in case this can be improved.

-Amazon Silk routes secure (SSL) web page requests directly from your computer to origin servers so they do not pass through Amazon servers.Even if companies like Nokia and Opera want to offer the ability to compress HTTPS data as a genuine benefit to users, they should have it as an application preference that is turned off by default.
+Even if companies like Nokia and Opera want to offer the ability to compress HTTPS data as a genuine benefit to users, they should have it as an application preference that is turned off by default.
 The users should be told exactly what this option entails before they flip that switch on.

 Affiliate links may be automatically generated - see our ethics statement for details.